apache/axis-axis2-java-core/release-docs/readme-files/README-min-src.txt

 4. wsdl
 5. adb

-One can use maven 1.x to create the minimal binary distribution out of this, by typing "$maven dist-min-bin".
+One can use maven 1.x to create the minimal binary distribution out of this, by typing "$maven dist-bin".